About

 Built with skin in the game

 My own Auckland rental runs through this tool.
 If the floor-area apportionment is wrong, my IR3 is wrong too.
-That alignment isn't a marketing line — it's the reason the tool exists at all.

 Being honest